• Skip to primary navigation

 Thanksgiving kebabs

-Veggie skewer on plate with salad.
+Lemony seitan skewer on plate with salad and cranberry sauce.

 If it’s warm where you live, why not grill out?

-Enjoy all of the flavors of your holiday favorites in Thanksgiving skewers.
 There’s chicken seitan, stuffing, and even sweet potatoes with marshmallows – all in deconstructed form.

 Serve with salad with persimmons and orange cranberry sauce.